 Hello!

-Amanda Holmberg is a senior journalism student at Bethel University in St. Paul, Minnesota and will be graduating in May of 2025.
+Amy Holmberg is a senior journalism student at Bethel University in St. Paul, Minnesota and will be graduating in May of 2025.

 She loves using creativity to tell compelling stories through words, photos and videos.
 Her hope is to produce honest stories that connect people to their community around them.